Battle of Utica (81 BC): Africa

-The opposition to Sulla in Africa presented a far more serious treat than Carbo and Perpenna.
+The opposition to Sulla in Africa presented a far more serious threat than Carbo and Perpenna.
 The influence of the great Gaius Marius was still strong there, and many exiled Marian leaders under Domitius had raised a large army of about 27,000 men, supported by a Numidian prince, Hiarbas.
 They were encamped near the city of Utica.

-After the execution of Carbo Pompey handed over control of Sicily to his brother-in-law Gaius Memmius and sailed for Africa.
+After the execution of Carbo, Pompey handed over control of Sicily to his brother-in-law Gaius Memmius and sailed for Africa.
 He landed his forces in two divisions at Carthage and Utica.
 Once more size and speed produced an immediate effect: 7,000 Marians defected or deserted.
 This must probably have been one of the main reasons for Domitius to offer battle before the morale of his men fell even further.

 Battle

 Domitius marched his army out of his camp and drew up his battle lines behind a ravine, he hoped to entice Pompey into attacking uphill across difficult terrain.
 A storm broke out and it rained for the better part of the day, Domitius finally decided that there was not going to be a battle and marched his army back to camp.
 On seeing his enemy march off Pompey ordered his men to attack across the ravine.
 At the same time the wind had sifted and the rain was driven into the Marian's faces as they turned in disorder to meet the charge.
 Pompey's seizure of the initiative was a decisive move, his men quickly overcame their adversaries and the battle ended in a complete victory for the Pompeians.
 The victorious troops hailed their commander as Imperator.

 No doubt remembering his failures the previous year, when he failed to complete victory by not taking the enemy's camp, Pompey checked the premature celebrations and ordered an immediate assault on the enemy camp.
 Domitius‘ camp was taken by storm and the enemy commander was killed during the assault.
+The enemy army was destroyed; 17,000 men were killed or captured, 3,000 escaped and scattered.
 This time Pompey's victory was a complete and total one.